Retailers: are you prepared for the next big event?

 During peak times, complement existing agents with the virtual workforce.
 Flexible agents manage increased call volume so existing resources can be allocated to other areas or channels.

 Many Fortune 500 businesses leverage a flexible workforce during peak season, but the benefits don’t stop there.
-When unexpected events or attrition creep up on your call center, virtual agents can add elasticity within hours.
+When unexpected events or attrition creep up on your contact center, virtual agents can add elasticity within hours.

 Learn more about how Liveops’ on-demand skilled workforce of on-shore agents can help your business thrive at liveops.com.